Slowgames/breps/presentation/slides.md

 *"Boundary Representation"* <!-- .element: class="fragment" -->

-Meshes are by far the most common representation of surfaces in games. <!-- .element: class="fragment current-visible" -->

 A total pain in the ass... <!-- .element: class="fragment fade-up" -->

 But well understood. <!-- .element: class="fragment fade-up" -->